mzabani/codd/README.md

 </table>

 ¹ Some SQL must run without explicit transactions; single-transaction application only works when none of that is present.
 ² There can be false positives and false negatives in some cases.

-**It is only compatible with PostgreSQL version 10 to 13.
-No other databases are currently supported.**

 <!-- vscode-markdown-toc -->
 * [Installing Codd](#installing-codd)